-Altius also subscribed on a private placement basis for 4,051,514 post-consolidation common shares of the Company, priced at \$0.0987 per share for gross proceeds of \$400,000 (Note 8).
-Upon completion of the share consolidation, the share issuance to Altius and the shares-for-debt settlements, Altius will own 19.9% of the outstanding common shares of the Company.
+Altius also subscribed for a private placement of 4,051,514 post-consolidation common shares of the Company, priced at \$0.0987 per share for gross proceeds of \$400,000 (Note 8).
+Upon completion of the share consolidation, the share issuance to Altius and the shares-for-debt settlements, Altius owned 19.9% of the outstanding common shares of the Company.